MeghanvdMeer/M.I.N.DLab/teaching/index.md

 ## Systems we currently use
 We employ a variety of neurological imaging techniques such as Brain Products ActiCap Slim EEG 64 channel, EGI EEG system, MRI and fMRI.
-We hope to further our research into M.E.G (Magnetoencephalography) and TMS (transcranial magnetic stimulation) techniques.
+In the future, we hope to expand our research into M.E.G (Magnetoencephalography) and TMS (transcranial magnetic stimulation) techniques.

 ## EGI EEG System:
 EGI EEG system is a net-based system pictured below.
 It uses HydroCel electrodes on a geodesic sensor net.
 We currently have the 128 channel net for heads sized for infants (42-43cm, 44-47cm, 47-51cm) and adults (55-58cm).
 More information can be found [here](https://www.egi.com/research-division/eeg-systems/geodesic-eeg-systems).